 Initial Public Offerings (IPOs) give investors a chance to be part of a company's growth story from the very start.
 For High Net-Worth Individuals (HNIs), IPOs offer an opportunity to invest larger amounts of capital in the Non-Institutional Investor (NII) segment, which is specifically designed for those investing above ₹2 lakh.

-This blog explains how to apply for an IPO in the HNI category, eligibility, application process, documentation, and other important considerations.
+This blog explains how to apply IPO in the HNI category, what is hni in ipo, eligibility, application process, documentation, and other important considerations.

 An Initial Public Offering (IPO) refers to the mechanism by which a privately held company makes its shares available to the public for the very first time.
 Investors can participate in different categories depending on their investor profile and investment amount.